8 Tips to Build Your Children’s Attention Span

 - Establish the purpose of learning: Motivation and self-directed learning plays a big role in paying attention, in fact, it is the most powerful attention strategy.
 Many a time, children have no interest in what is being taught when they neither see nor understand the reason behind the learning.
 You can work with your children to help them understand the purpose of learning a certain lesson or a subject.

 - Get them to follow the Five More rule: When you feel like giving up, just do five more of whatever task you are working on – read five more pages, work on five more questions or continue for five minutes more!

 - Games to help build concentration: Playing games such as Kim’s Game will help your children learn how to focus.

-- Choose familiar and safe items such as spoon, eraser, plastic cup, ruler, book, sock and wallet.
+- Choose familiar and safe items such as a spoon, eraser, plastic cup, ruler, book, sock and wallet.

 - Place all these items on the tray.